marcoratto/mqtt-sn-java/README.md

 # mqtt-sn-java
-Java implementation of the MQTT-SN protocols
+Java implementation of the MQTT-SN protocol.